 5. Create A Safe And Comfortable Environment

 Simple things like privacy, peace, the right mattress, and a variety of pillows to help you get comfortable in your preferred sleeping position can have a huge effect on your ability to drop off and sleep snugly.
-Personally I like to roll up a soft blanket behind my neck to support my head and pop a V shaped pillow under my knees - bliss!
+Try rolling up a soft blanket behind your neck to support your head, and if possible pop a V shaped pillow under your knees - bliss!

 Because your body temperature drops slightly during sleep a colder room can help you sleep better, and a few warm-up exercises upon waking could help you feel more alert.

 Pay attention to what your body is asking for throughout the day, and particularly during the evening when it can be easy to zone out in front of the tv.
 If you notice that your body is giving you tiredness cues too frequently or at strange times, We encourage our clients to reflect weekly on their recent sleep quality, and support them to implement a more suitable sleep routine.

 Mindfulness involves observing your physical, mental, and emotional state without judging or trying to make any changes.
 Whether you do this at some point during the day or just before bed, it can help you feel more relaxed, in tune with your body, and prevent you from ruminating on the past or worrying about the future.
 Meditation helps with mindfulness... read this article on meditation for beginners to find out how.

 Of course you need to listen to your body, but sometimes your schedule won’t allow you to follow your natural rhythms.
 If you know you're going to have to wake up early in the morning then you might as well try to sleep early too, even if you’re not tired, to avoid ending up with sleep debt.

 Exercising not only keeps you energised, but also prepares your body for good quality rest and recovery.
 Move and challenge your body often to improve the quality of your sleep.

 10. Nourish Your Body